Region III Administrative Procedures

 1. Not less than thirty (30) days prior to membership vote, the revised Bylaws (with changes conspicuously marked) are posted prominently on the Region III website.

 2. An email is sent to all current Region III members with a link to the proposed Bylaws and the deadline for casting votes.

 3. Members are asked to vote on the revised Bylaws by completing an anonymous survey.

 In order for the revised Bylaws to pass, a majority vote (51%) of the ballots cast must be in favor.

 Final vote results will be posted to the Region III website within ten (10) business days of the end of the voting period.

-Modifications to these Administrative Policies may be proposed by any officer of the Executive Committee at any time.
-At a minimum, the Executive Committee is required to perform an annual review of these Administrative Policies.
-If changes are necessary, the Chair will convene an ad-hoc committee to include at least (2) members of the Executive Committee to: 1) review the requested/required changes, and 2) develop a draft of the revised Administrative Policies, if needed.
-Revision to the Administrative Policies do not require membership vote, but must be accepted by two-thirds vote of the Executive Committee and must be reported to the membership within ten (10) business days of the revision by posting on the Region III website.
+Modifications to these Administrative Procedures may be proposed by any officer of the Executive Committee at any time.
+At a minimum, the Executive Committee is required to perform an annual review of these Administrative Procedures.
+If changes are necessary, the Chair will convene an ad-hoc committee to include at least (2) members of the Executive Committee to: 1) review the requested/required changes, and 2) develop a draft of the revised Administrative Procedures, if needed.
+Revision to the Administrative Procedures do not require membership vote, but must be accepted by two-thirds vote of the Executive Committee and must be reported to the membership within ten (10) business days of the revision by posting on the Region III website.

-The Chair, in consultation with the Executive Committee, shall have the responsibility of interpreting the Bylaws and Administrative Policies.
+The Chair, in consultation with the Executive Committee, shall have the responsibility of interpreting the Bylaws and Administrative Procedures.